 A catch-all term for characters who, while being absolutely adorable, are also extremely capable at kicking ass.
 As said on a certain website, they make you break down and go "Aww, who's a widdle asskicker?
 Who's a widdle asskicker?"

 Significant overlap with Cute Bruiser and Little Miss Badass can occur.
-What distinguishes the Badass Adorable from their peers is the adorability.
+What distinguishes Badass Adorable characters from their peers is the adorability.
 Particular emphasis is placed on their inherent vulnerability (emotional or otherwise), which is at odds with the abilities they can access.

 Underneath the irrepressibly cheerful demeanor, behind the innocent wide-eyed gaze, lies an astonishing capacity for kicking your ass, leveling a city, or why not, leveling an entire country.
 Perhaps you've threatened their loved ones.
 Maybe you've offended their inviolate sense of justice.
 No matter what shape the grievance against you takes, they will give you an entirely new set of benchmarks to define hurt.
 Their destructiveness is directly proportional to their cuteness.
 Thus, Beware the Nice Ones.